 - Consider using stock assets to reduce your design cost.

-- Provide the voiceover for your animated video.
+- Record the voiceover for your animated video.

-- Download our free template to help you write the script for your animated video.
+- Download our free script writing template to help you write the script for your animated video.

-- Download our free template to create the storyboard for your animated video.
+- Download our free storyboard template to create the storyboard for your animated video.